 The Hāmākua Youth Center strives to provide local youth access to unconditional support and guidance in life skills essential to their growth into kind, engaged, and inspired young adults.
 In working toward this vision, we are proud to offer low-cost after school, occasional weekends, intersession, and summer enrichment programs for both keiki (ages 12 and under) and ʻōpio (ages 13 and over).

 Our programs honor the rich history of our community by sharing in the Hawaiian values of kuleana, aloha, laulima, and mahalo.
 With these values rooting us to place, our programs grow to reflect the multi-ethnic diversity of Hāmākua and prepare our youth for wherever their journeys may take them.
-From place-based experiential learning at Waipiʻo Valley to digital internships, the HYC provides a loving, inclusive space for youth to be - and discover - themselves.
+From place-based experiential learning from Waipiʻo Valley to Mauna Kea and everything in between, the HYC provides a loving, inclusive space for youth to be - and discover - themselves.

 The Hawaiian values of kuleana, aloha, laulima, and mahalo are the root of all we do at HYC.
 KALM for short, we share these values with each other, with our families and community, and with this place we all call home.

 Take Care of your Responsibilities

 Through KULEANA youth learn that their actions affect others.

 Through ALOHA youth learn to share and accept others for who they are.